 Some clinical trials study new ways to relieve symptoms and side effects during treatment.
 Others study ways to manage the late effects that may happen a long time after treatment.
 Talk with your doctor about clinical trials for symptoms and side effects.

 Deciding to join a clinical trial

 People decide to participate in clinical trials for many reasons.
-For some people, a clinical trial is the best treatment option available.
-Because standard treatments are not perfect, people are often willing to face the added uncertainty of a clinical trial in the hope of a better result.
-Other people volunteer for clinical trials because they know that these studies are a way to contribute to the progress in treating esophageal cancer.
-Even if they do not benefit directly from the clinical trial, their participation may benefit future patients with esophageal cancer.
+For some, a clinical trial is the best treatment option available.
+Because standard treatments are not perfect, patients are often willing to face the added uncertainty of a clinical trial in the hope of a better result.
+Others volunteer for clinical trials because they know that these studies are a way to contribute to the progress in treating esophageal cancer.
+Even if they do not benefit directly from the clinical trial, their participation may benefit future people with esophageal cancer.

 Sometimes people have concerns that, in a clinical trial, they may receive no treatment by being given a placebo or a “sugar pill.”
 When used, placebos are usually combined with standard treatment in most cancer clinical trials.
 Study participants will always be told when a placebo is used in a study.
 Find out more about placebos in cancer clinical trials.

 To join a clinical trial, people must participate in a process known as informed consent.
 During informed consent, the doctor should:

 Describe all of the treatment options, so that the person understands how the new treatment differs from the standard treatment.

 List all of the risks of the new treatment, which may or may not be different than the risks of standard treatment.